Zeuhz-Droid/The-trillo-Project-Remake/README.md

 Sorry, i have been away, so been busy.
 Anyohz, i just added a dropdown feature `without functionality --no javascript` to the user nav as a user profile navigation.
 It panned out well enough.

 Added notification messages on the notification icons.

+## 12/04/2022
+This site is hosted at https://zeuhz-droid.github.io/The-trillo-Project-Remake/ check and review, drop comments, a star or/and a follow.
+Thank YOU.